-Executive Chef: Our Five-Star, award-winning chef has been on staff since 2007.
+Executive Chef: Our five-star, award-winning chef has been on staff since 2007.

 Nutrition: We provide children with nutrition education and cooking activities to reinforce good eating habits (please enjoy some of our recipes).
 Foods indicative of children’s cultural backgrounds are served periodically.
 Guest speakers are also invited to come speak with the children about eating healthy foods.

 Classroom staff eat with the children, serving as role models.
 At least five components are served at the lunch meal, which should ensure that your child will enjoy at least some of every meal.
-If your child has a food allergy or other nutritional need, please include this on the admission form, so that we may try to assist you.
+If your child has a food allergy or other nutritional needs, please include this on the admission form so that we may try to assist you.
 Per NYS regulations, a doctor’s note may be required.

 Formula or breast milk and baby food for infants and toddlers are generally provided by parents.
-Plastic, sanitized bottles and nipples—pre-filled at home—and all food jars, containers, cups, etc. must be indelibly labeled (permanent marker) with your child‘s first and last name.
+Plastic, sanitized bottles and nipples—pre-filled at home—and all food jars, containers, cups, etc. must be indelibly labeled (with permanent marker) with your child‘s first and last name.
 For safety and health reasons, babies may not carry bottles throughout the day.
 If you work nearby and plan to nurse your baby exclusively while at the Center, NYS regulations require that you provide frozen breast milk or a can of ready-made formula and a sanitized bottle in case you are delayed.
 Regulations also dictate that bottles or food may not be reheated or reused, and that whole milk be served to children who are no longer formula-fed and are under age two, unless low-fat is requested by your child’s physician.

 “Every morning when I walk in, I can smell the cooking that’s happening, the fact that it’s fresh food every day.
 And my daughter, she started eating solids at six months, from meatballs to chicken noodle soup, everything, and she’s very picky.
 She loves the food there.
 I know that every day they have some kind of a vegetable or fruit with every meal.” – Gayatrri Musraca